 Best Spots for Beginner Rock Climbing in Tahoe

-Beginner rock climbing on granite at Donner Summit near Truckee, CA
+Beginner rock climbing in Tahoe on granite at Donner Summit near Truckee, CA

 Trad climbing at Donner Summit near Truckee, CA.

 If you’ve been rock climbing in the gym and you’re ready to take your climbing to the next level in the Truckee/Tahoe area, keep reading!
-Whether you're interested in top roping, trad climbing, sport climbing, or multi pitch climbing, we'll break it down for you so you can spend more time rock climbing in Tahoe and less time looking!
+Whether you're interested in top roping, trad climbing, sport climbing, or multi-pitch climbing, this guide breaks down the best spots for rock climbing in Tahoe — so you can spend more time on the rock and less time searching.

 We'll Cover:

-• Best Spots for Top Roping in Tahoe
+Best Top Roping Spots for Rock Climbing in Tahoe

-• Best Spot for Beginner Multi Pitch Rock Climbers
+Best Beginner Multi Pitch Rock Climbing Near Tahoe

 Don’t be surprised if you find the transition from gym climbing to outdoor rock climbing in Tahoe to be more challenging than expected.
 Making the move from color coded jugs to tiny crimps that you can hardly see can be quite the shocker.
 Luckily the Tahoe area has a good amount of top roping crags that let you focus on the climbing without worrying about the gear too much.
 We cannot emphasize enough the importance of taking a course from a professional to gain the necessary skills to rock climb outdoors safely.